openebs-archive/openebs-docs/docs/uglocalpv.md

    - `cas.openebs.io/config.BlockDeviceTag`

    :::note
+   Block Device Tag support for Local Volumes was introduced in OpenEBS 1.9.

    When specifying the value for BlockDeviceTag, you must already have Block Devices on the nodes labelled with the tag.
 See [Block Device Tagging](#block-device-tagging)
    :::